 Take Everlane for example, their Instagram page and website complement each other so well that when people move from one platform to another, they find it familiar.

 You know everything you need to do to set up your storefront and start selling on Instagram.
 If you want to know more about how you can grow your business on Instagram, we have the only guide you will ever need.
 It covers everything – from optimizing your business profile, creating content, and executing a successful strategy.
-Don’t forget to check it out.
+And in case you’re looking to create highly specialized videos for your brand, look no further than InVideo for business where you get video editing services on demand.
+Get your free demo here.

 Wouldn’t you love to be part of a community of creators, just like yourself and discuss strategies, find answers to your questions, and of course, inspire each other?
-Join the InVideo community – a place for you to connect and learn from 15,000+ other marketers, business owners, and creators like yourself.
+Join the InVideo community or head over to the InVideo Instagram channel– places for you to connect and learn from other marketers, business owners, and creators like yourself.